krh5058/cfg_datatool/ReadMe.txt

 - Dotted lines aligned with slider thumbs

 Design Considerations:
+- Developed on 1680x1050 resolution screen
+	- Positioned bottom of window at 15% total screen height from bottom of screen
+	- Positioned total height of window to be 85% total screen height
 - Use of features
 	- Pupil, for quality checking purposes
 - Need platform specs from client